Yuccas for landscaping

 Yucca’s are drought tolerant.
-Many landscapers will install a drip system to these type of plants.
+Many landscapers will install a drip system for these type of plants.
 But you should remove the drip system after 3 years of growth.

 They are quite often overwatered.
-Remember if you have your Yucca plant in a container they will require more watering as opposed to normal ground planting – Mainly during the hot summer months.
+However, if you have your Yucca plant in a container they will require more watering as opposed to normal ground planting – Mainly during the hot summer months.